Trending Topics

 By Kate Gillie, Uniform Stories Contributor

-Here are 5 signs that do not necessarily mean your spouse has PTSD, but that there are problems that shouldn’t be ignored:
+Here are five signs that do not necessarily mean your law enforcement spouse has PTSD, but that there are problems that shouldn’t be ignored:

 Does your spouse come home from work and sit in the “vortex chair”?
 Every time the chair is approached you will hear the same phrase muttered—“what a day!” or “I’m fried”—followed by the switching on of the TV, iPad or computer.
 At this point, your spouse is checked out.

-To figure out how bad things are, walk slowly towards the vortex chair and start up a conversation, ignoring nonsense responses like “sure, babe” or “sounds good,” etc.
+To figure out how bad things are, walk slowly towards the vortex chair and start a conversation, ignoring nonsense responses like “sure, fine” or “sounds good,” etc.

 Continue with your questions or statements while you step between the vortex chair and the electronic device.
 If your spouse sees you, touches you, even moves you out of the way, things aren’t too bad.
 If your dearest beloved simply leans to one side without saying a word, pull the ripcord.
 It’s bad.